 were William G. (Bill) Haynes of Ashantilly and Will Dean of Pine Harbor.
 Others

 who worked to promote the early efforts of the Society were citizens who, like

 Haynes and Dean, had been involved in the research and preservation of local

-history for many years, including Miss Bessie Lewis, Mr. and Bill Fanning, Doris
+history for many years, including Miss Bessie Lewis, Bill and Honey

 LAHS has undertaken a number of worthy projects in its 25 years of existence.